To view this video please enable JavaScript, and consider upgrading to a web browser that supports HTML5 video

 The Graduate School will check your application is complete and we have all the documents we need, such as degree certificates and transcripts.
 Once we have verified your certificates, we will send the application to the relevant university school for staff to consider the academic merit of your proposed research topic.
 To make sure your application is dealt with as quickly as possible, please include all required documents.
 Please be aware, it can take up to two months for the school to consider your application.
 Thank you for your patience during this time.

-Ready to apply?
+ready to apply?

 If you already have an idea for a research proposal then you'll need to talk to one of our academic supervisors before completing an application form.
-You can also view our simple guide on how to apply and follow the steps to becoming a researcher at Leeds Beckett.
+You can also view our simple guide on how to apply and follow the steps on becoming a researcher at Leeds Beckett.